composewell/unicode-data/README.md

 ## Unicode database version update

-To update the unicode version please update the version number in `download-ucd.sh`.
+To update the unicode version please update the version number in `ucd.sh`.

-To download the unicode database, run `download-ucd.sh` from the top level directory of the repo to fetch the database in `./ucd`.
+To download the unicode database, run `ucd.sh download` from the top level directory of the repo to fetch the database in `./ucd`.

 ```
-$ ./download-ucd.sh
+$ ./ucd.sh download
 ```

-To generate the Haskell data structure files from the downloaded database files, run `run-ucd2haskell.sh` from the top level dir of the repo.
+To generate the Haskell data structure files from the downloaded database files, run `ucd.sh generate` from the top level directory of the repo.

 ```
-$ ./run-ucd2haskell.sh
+$ ./ucd.sh generate
 ```